 Anzac Day Trust Fund Grant Program 2025

 • Stream B: Competitive grants of up to $100,000 each for innovative projects to address the needs of veterans and their dependents over a 12-month period.
-Applicants are required to demonstrate how their activities will provide improved outcomes for the veteran community.
+Applicants were required to demonstrate how their activities will provide improved outcomes for the veteran community.

 Stream A: Announcement of successful 2025 recipients